-This is an opportunity for members of the public to address the Management Committee on any subject within their jurisdiction, but not an item on the agenda.
-Any action taken because of public comments shall be limited to direction to staff.
-Each speaker should contact the Secretary to the Commission at (760) 592-4494 or by email to cristilerma@imperialctc.org.
-When addressing the Committee, state your name for the record prior to providing your comments.
-Please address the Committee as a whole through the Chairperson.
-Individuals will be given three (3) minutes to address the Committee; groups or topics will be given a maximum of fifteen (15) minutes.
+This is an opportunity for members of the public to address the Commission on any subject matter within the Commission's jurisdiction, but not an item on the agenda.
+Any action taken because of public comment shall be limited to direction to staff.
+Each speaker should contact the Secretary to the Commission at (760) 592-4494 or by email to cristilerma@imperialetc.org.
+When addressing the Commission, state your name for the record prior to providing your comments.
+Please address the Commission as a whole, through the Chairperson.
+Individuals will be given three (3) minutes to address the Commission; groups or topics will be given a maximum of fifteen (15) minutes.
 Public comments will be limited to a maximum of 30 minutes.
 If additional time is required for public comments, they will be heard at the end of the meeting.
-Please remember to follow the Public Comment Code of Conduct.
+Please remember to follow the Public Comment Code of Conduct: No profanity or obscenity, yelling or screaming, no slander or defamatory statements, no personal threats, or attacks, no hateful or demeaning language based on hate of a person's race, religion, sexual orientation, ethnicity, gender, or disability, respect all people that are present or watching, obey the direction of the Chair and Secretary to the Commission.